codeMonk123/temperansAI/README.md

 `metadata["behavior"]` payload — i.e. only when a behavior model is explicitly attached.
 Without one they remain zero, which is the correct default.

----

 ## 2. Correctness defects

-These are ordered by likelihood of producing a wrong answer on real traffic.
+Ordered by likelihood of producing a wrong answer on real traffic.

 ### 2.1 `duplicate_tool_calls` compares only the immediately preceding tool event